Performances

 Giselle has proved to be one of the most popular ballets ever written.
 With a mellifluous score by Adolphe Adam and a plot that is at once a love story and a ghost story it’s easy to understand why the ballet has been an audience favorite ever since its premiere in Paris in 1841.

 For decades the work has been a staple in Ballet West’s repertoire and the company is currently performing Giselle in the Capitol Theatre.
-For this production artistic director Adam Sklute … Read More
+For this production artistic director Adam … Read More

 Fischer, Gomyo team up for a stellar Tchaikovsky with Utah Symphony – Feb 01, 2020